ddworken/hishtory/README.md

 `hishtory redact` can be used to delete history entries that you didn't intend to record.
 It accepts the same search format as `hishtory query`.
 For example, to delete all history entries containing `psql`, run `hishtory redact psql`.

+Alternatively, you can delete items from within the terminal UI.
+Press `Control+R` to bring up the TUI, search for the item you want to delete, and then press `Control+K` to delete the currently selected entry.

 ### Updating

 To update `hishtory` to the latest version, just run `hishtory update` to securely download and apply the latest update.